ailict/regex-email/README.md

 ### Grouping and Capturing

+Groups are denoted within parenthesis `()`, in this case, we can see three groups:
+`([a-z0-9_\.-]+)` for the first part of the email, usually personalized `([\da-z\.-]+)` for the second part of the email, usually a website or domain name `([a-z\.]{2,6})` for the third and last part, looking for a .org or .com type conclusion

 ### Bracket Expressions

+Bracket expressions indicate OR values, discussed above.

 ### Greedy and Lazy Match

+From the Medium cheatsheet linked above, "quantifiers ( * + {}) are greedy operators, so they expand the match as far as they can through the provided text".
+This expression uses both `+` and `{}`, which "greedily" matches by evaluating the expression at every character position in the string, if there's no match, it moves on to the next character and evaluates from that next position.

 ### Boundaries

+This regex contains no boundaries of `\b` or `\B` which would perform whole word searches.

 ### Back-references

+This regex contains no back references to any character groups.

 ### Look-ahead and Look-behind

+This regex contains no look aheads or look behinds that evaluate the regex against the ahead or behind character not a part of the regex itself.

 ## Author